Deveryware/ansible-role-mysql-replication/README.md

 An ansible role dedicated to the installation of MySQL/MariaDB such as [tleguern.mysql][tleguern-mysql].

-The following set of parameters must be configured on the master:
+The following set of parameters must be configured on the primary(s):

 ```ini
 [mysqld]